frederiksemmel/linicrypt_typst/main.typ

 By abusing the notation a bit we will write $f^*(CC)$ to mean the set of constraints when we apply $f^*$ to all the components of each constraint.
 Note, that this set can be smaller than the original set.
-Sometimes we will also just write $fs CC$.
+Usually we will just write $fs CC$.

 #lemma("Linear maps of constraints")[
   Let #C be a set of constraints of dimension $d$ and